An ad-free and cookie-free website.

-We show how CNP stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Electric Utilities industry.
+We show how CNP stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Natural Gas Distribution industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 As the only investor-owned electric and gas utility based in Texas, CenterPoint Energy, Inc. is an energy delivery company with electric transmission and distribution, power generation and natural gas distribution operations that serve more than 7 million metered customers in Arkansas, Indiana, Louisiana, Minnesota, Mississippi, Ohio, Oklahoma and Texas.
 As of September 30, 2020, the company owned approximately $33 billion in assets and also owned 53.7 percent of the common units representing limited partner interests in Enable Midstream Partners, LP, a publicly traded master limited partnership that owns, operates and develops strategically located natural gas and crude oil infrastructure assets.
 With approximately 9,600 employees, CenterPoint Energy and its predecessor companies have been in business for more than 150 years.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.